Sac Sheriff

 If the Order for Issuance of the Writ includes an order directing transfer and the property is not at the location, the Sheriff will personally serve the order on the defendant.
 The Order directing transfer commands the defendant to surrender the property directly to the plaintiff and is used as an aid, not a substitute for seizure by the Sheriff.
 Property that is not in the possession of the defendant cannot be seized if the Sheriff determines that the property is the possession of a third party and not in the possession of the defendant.

-Earnings Witholding Order
+Earnings Withholding Order

 Court Document required Original Writ of Execution (Money Judgment) (form EJ-130).
 Application for Earnings Withholding Order (form 982.5(1)).
 Confidential Statement of Judgment Debtor’s Social Security Number (form WG-035) If necessary.
 Application for Issuance of Writ of Execution (support writ only)